awsdocs/amazon-appstream2-developer-guide/doc_source/tutorial-image-builder.md

    You can also add one or more tags to the image\.
 To do so, choose **Add Tag**, and type the key and value for the tag\.
 To add more tags, repeat this step\.
 For more information, see [Tagging Your Amazon AppStream 2\.0 Resources](tagging-basic.md)\.
 When you're done, choose **Next**\.
 **Note**
 If you choose a base image that is published by AWS on or after December 7, 2017, the option **Always use the latest agent version** appears, selected by default\.
 We recommend that you leave this option selected so that streaming instances that are launched from the image always use the latest version of the agent\.
-If you disable this option, you cannot enable it after you finish creating the image\.
+If you disable this option, you can't enable it again after you finish creating the image\.
 For information about the latest release of the AppStream 2\.0 agent, see [AppStream 2\.0 Agent Release Notes](agent-software-versions.md)\.

 1. In **6\.
 Review**, verify the image details\.
 To make changes, choose **Previous** to navigate to the appropriate Image Assistant tab, make your changes, and then proceed through the steps in Image Assistant as needed\.